Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: Introduction

 At the time of writing, whether or not the partition function always contains such topological information (the meridian and longitude of the knot) is an open question.
 Nevertheless, we hope that the patterns noticed for this infinite family of examples can illuminate the path.

 \

-In the fourth and final part of this paper (Sections \ref{sec:vol:conj} and \ref{sub:even:vol:conj}), we prove that the function $(\hbar \mapsto J_{X_n}(\hbar,0))$ (extracted from the partition functions of the Teichm\"uller TQFT in Theorem \ref{thm:intro:partition}) exponentially decreases in the semi-classical limit $ \hbar \to 0^+$, with decrease rate the hyperbolic volume.
-Or in other words:
+In the fourth and final part of this paper (Sections \ref{sec:vol:conj} and \ref{sub:even:vol:conj}), we prove that the function $(\hbar \mapsto J_{X_n}(\hbar,0))$ (extracted from the partition functions of the Teichm\"uller TQFT in Theorem \ref{thm:intro:partition}) exponentially decreases in the semi-classical limit $ \hbar \to 0^+$, with decrease rate the hyperbolic volume. {More precisely:}

 \begin{theorem}[Theorems \ref{thm:vol:conj} and \ref{thm:even:vol:conj}] For every $n\geqslant 2$, we have the following limit:

 \end{theorem}